-Cyprus destroys burgers over horsemeat fearsFebruary 14th, 2013 in Health /
+Cyprus destroys burgers over horsemeat fearsFebruary 14, 2013 in Medicine & Health / Health

 A Cypriot supermarket chain has destroyed more than 16 tonnes of beef burgers over fears they were contaminated with horsemeat, the authorities said on Thursday.

 The unnamed supermarket company had decided to take the action to dispose of the burgers in January after news first broke of horsemeat-tainted beef in Europe, said health inspector Christos Christou.

 The scandal has since engulfed the continent, with Cyprus also reportedly involved in the food chain that led to the sale in British supermarkets of horsemeat in frozen lasagne.